cdelorme/system-setup/docs/virtualization/mounting-vm-partitions.md

-# How to mount Virtual Machine partitions for recovery or backup!
+# how to mount virtual machine partitions for recovery or backup!

 This is useful in many situations; here are some examples: